- Publisher policies

 Please contact the Editorial Office if you require advice on deposition of such data.

 By publishing in JEB, authors agree that they will make available to qualified researchers, in a timely manner and with minimal restrictions, the reagents and materials, including mutant and transgenic lines, antibodies and DNA constructs, described in their article for the purpose of academic, non-commercial research.
+We strongly encourage authors to deposit reagents in relevant public repositories, such as Addgene for plasmids, or the appropriate stock centres for mutant lines.
 Authors must make datasets available in public repositories; see data deposition policies for further details.

 Concerns regarding resource sharing should be sent to the Managing Editor.